by Tracy Johnson

 If we can’t explain it and invite the audience to take action in 10 seconds or less, it’s a bad idea and we have to think it through some more.

-Can’t we tell a story and sell a message in half the time?
+Can’t we tell a story and sell a message with personality in half the time?
 Or less?
-Why does it take 30 seconds to tell me when to listen for a contest?
+Why does it take 30 seconds to explain when to listen for a contest?
 Or 20 seconds to promote a morning show feature?

 Most radio promos fall into one of two categories: